EDUCATIONAL IMPROVEMENT

 TAX CREDIT PROGRAM (EITC)

-EITC contributions offer tax credits to businesses and are incredibly powerful for the Theater, enabling it to provide youth programming without the typical significant investment of resources and staff time necessary for individual donor solicitations and grant applications–funneling more resources toward program development.
+EITC contributions offer tax credits to businesses and are incredibly powerful for the Theater, enabling it to provide youth programming without the typical significant investment of resources and staff time for individual donor solicitations and grant applications.
+This funnels more resources toward program development.
 Here are the details:

-• Cinema Maker Sessions (CiMS), an immersive, hands-on, long-term program for low- and moderate-wealth youth, focused on youth of color and non-native speakers.
+• Cinema Maker Sessions (CiMS), an immersive, hands-on, long-term program for low- and moderate-wealth youth.
 Using film production as a platform, CiMS raises awareness of careers at the intersection of STEM and the arts.
-Students engage in creating and reviewing works on the big screen and gain an internationally recognized, resume-building credential.
+Students engage in creating and reviewing works on the big screen and gain a resume-building credential.

 • Exposure to current cultural topics through outreach to underserved suburban and rural youth from Allegheny, Beaver, Butler and Washington counties.
 As so many of us watch a film in a theater for grants, it’s astonishing that this programming has enabled hundreds of students, preschool to high school age, to enter a cinema for the first time in their lives.
 In age-appropriate discussions afterward, students deconstruct plots, characters, and cultural and universal values depicted in the film, relating relevant lessons to their own lives.
 Speakers and/or supplemental information enhance the experience.

-• Sensory Friendly Screenings and Events <HL to Sensory Friendly page> for children and families impacted by autism and other special needs continue to open new, inclusive access to cinematic, social and cultural experiences seldom available in suburban and rural communities.
+• Sensory Friendly Screenings and Events for children and families impacted by autism, intellectual and physical disabilities continue to open new, inclusive access to cinematic, social and cultural experiences seldom available in suburban and rural communities.
 Sensory friendly screenings allow the entire family to watch a film together, often for the first time, at public screenings.
-Events coordinated with schools, including Extended School Year programs, also provide opportunities to develop life skills in a “real” setting beyond the classroom: riding the bus, purchasing tickets, selecting concessions, choosing seats and learning cinema etiquette.
-Autism friendly Open Mic sessions in collaboration with Band Together Pittsburgh and family autism friendly concerts in partnership with Azure Pittsburgh offer additional options to special needs children.
+Events coordinated with schools, including Extended School Year programs, also provide opportunities to develop life skills in a “real” setting beyond the classroom: riding the bus, purchasing tickets, selecting concessions, choosing seats in the screening room and learning cinema etiquette.
+Autism friendly Open Mic sessions in collaboration with Band Together Pittsburgh and family autism friendly concerts in partnership with Azure Pittsburgh offer additional music and dance.